johyexson/Sales-Performance-Analysis/README.md

 - Excel
 - Tableau
 # Methods
-- Extraction of data from raw files
-- Cleaning and transforming data
+- Cleaning and transforming data in Excel
-- Exploring and analyzing data to develop insights
+- Processing and analyzing data to develop insights that can help solve business problem
-- Creating visualizations through dashboards
+- Creating visualizations through dashboard using Tableau
 # Graphs
 ![](Graph(1).png)